RosaleeKnight/study-notes/help-desk-basics.md

 11. Click create virtual machine.
 12. In the centre where machine are listed right click on machine and select start.

-# Remote Tools
+# Remote Access
-Services: Zoom, Team View
+Service: Zoom
+Note: All participants must be able to share their screen to use this feature.

-## How to Remote in on Zoom
+## How to Remote in
-//steps here//
+1. Start or join your zoom meeting.
+2. Ask the other person to share their screen.
+3. On the top of the screen click view options and select request remote control.
+4. Wait for them to accept.

 # Active Directory